kineticdata/momentum-portal-poc/portal/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://opensource.org/licenses/MIT)
 [![@KineticData KineticData](https://img.shields.io/badge/GitHub%20-KineticData-lightgrey.svg?style=flat-square)](https://github.com/kineticdata/momentum-portal)

 The Momentum Portal is a fully-functional demo that brings the capabilities of the Kinetic Experience Platform to life.
-This codebase is a fork of the Momentum Portal for demo projects.
+This codebase is a fork of the Momentum Portal for demo and POC projects.

 ## Table of Contents